ragnarlotus/vue-flux-docs/src/v6/complements/README.md

 ---
-prev: ../
+prev: ../components/
-next: ../../transitions/
+next: ../transitions/
 ---

 # Complements

-This components are complements because extend the functionlity of `VueFlux` component, so they depend on it and can not be used alone.
+This components are complements because extend the functionlity of `VueFlux` component, so they depend on it and can not be used without it.

 | Name | Description |
 |------|-------------|